course-dprep/operating_hrs_and_ratings/README.md

 ```
 make
 ```
 4. When make has succesfully run all the code, it will generate a PDF in the folder 'reporting'.
-This document clearly presents the overview of our research, the research questions and the methodology.
-The code to create the necessary visualisations and statistical analysis is also included.
+This document clearly presents the overview of our research, methodology, output tables, data visualisations and the conclusion.
+Additionally, a html-document will be created that shows the initial exploration of our data.

 ## About